 Now, let's make this super clear from the start, children do not need to be bombarded with learning tasks over the Christmas period to keep their skills ticking over.
 They need a break from their usual routine even if it's not overly formal.
 The amount of skills developed purely from spending time with family are huge.
 Simple things like sharing ( social skills), taking turns in a conversation ( speaking and listening skills), managing tiredness ( personal awareness), winter walks ( learning about nature) ...we could go on, all culminate in development.

-The point is, learning will not grind to a halt if you do absolutely nothing.
-However, post pandemic analysis shows us that children are generally on the back foot with their language skills so a little bit of fun, 'relaxed learning' that doesn't feel like an onerous task for anyone won't hurt and could make the transition back to school in January that little bit easier.
+The point is, that learning will not grind to a halt if you do absolutely nothing.
+However, post-pandemic analysis shows us that children are generally on the back foot with their language skills so a little bit of fun, 'relaxed learning' that doesn't feel like an onerous task for anyone won't hurt and could make the transition back to school in January that little bit easier.

 Why Keep Learning Ticking Over?